bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ### Update the Affiliate Conversion Tracking Analytic

-To update a Affiliate Conversion Tracking Analytic, send a request to the [Update an analytic](/...) endpoint and specify the `id` of Affiliate Conversion Tracking in the path.
+To update a Affiliate Conversion Tracking Analytic, send a request to the [Update a web analytic](/api-reference/store-management/settings/analytics/update-web-analytic) endpoint and specify the `id` of Affiliate Conversion Tracking in the path.

 <!--
 type: tab